Superjulien/Bruteweb/README.md

     Enhancing thread synchronization to avoid any issues with concurrent access to shared resources.

 6. Performance Enhancement :
-    Program optimized for better resource management and performance.
+    Program optimization for better resource management and performance.

 7. Expanded Command-Line Interface :
     Addition of new options and features to the command-line interface.